CHAPTER 89. STATE FORESTS; TREE PLANTING; FOREST ROADS

 Subd.
 4. Forest plans.

 The commissioner shall cooperate with the several departments of

-the state and federal governments and with counties, towns, municipalities, corporations, or
+the state and federal governments and with counties, towns, corporations, or individuals in the

 Subd.
 5. Eliminating state forest land.